jfhacks/jellyfin-imgproxy/README.md

 Check requested images.
 My guess is, it uses no size parameters at all or it bypasses the proxy. nginx config adds `x-cache-status` header, if proxy was used. `MISS` means the image was generated and `HIT` used nginx proxy cache.

-### Why WebP?

-It is small and fast, nearly all clients support it.

 ### How to clear cache?

 Every new upload gets new UUID tag, so it will deliver a new image.
 Header or cookie could be added.
 To delete cached images, clear the nginx cache folder.